Liberontissauri/P-Stack/README.md

     - isfull() - Check if the stack is full;
     - isempty() - Check if the stack is empty;
     - reverse() - reverses the stack elements's order;
-    - sort() - sorts the stack (greater elements at the top and lesser ones at the bottom).
+    - sort() - sorts the stack (greater elements at the top and lesser ones at the bottom);
+    - top_to_bottom() - sends the top element of the stack to the bottom.